 There is a college library near me.
 Can I borrow their books?

 You probably can't go into a college library and be granted the right to borrow books without some form of introduction.
 Fortunately, we can provide you with an introduction to libraries with which we have reciprocal agreements.
 We can furnish you with a special library card (TexShare) that allow you to borrow books from selected academic libraries.
 These cards give you borrowing privileges with libraries in Texas and neighboring states.
 Find out which libraries belong to TexShare.
 One of them might be located near you!
 Contact us if you want to apply.

 How do I find library materials?

 From your classroom Web page, there is a link to the Library's home page and from there links to the library catalog and to our online resources.
 As a rule of thumb, use the online catalog to search for books and our databases to find journal articles.
 Note that some of these databases provide full-text access to journal articles while others only provide citations.
-In either case, click on the Logo to see if there is a link to full-text of the cited article or an option to search the Library's online catalog.
+In either case, click on the "Full Text at WT" button to see if there is a link to full-text of the cited article or an option to search the Library's online catalog.
 If we receive only a print copy of the journal, distance students may fill out our online Interlibrary Loan Request form to have the article sent via document delivery.
 WTOnline students who have other classes on campus will need to come by the library in person.
 If you are having trouble searching the catalog or searching the databases, contact us for help, and tell us you are a distance student.

 I found some books in the catalog that I want to see.
 How do I get them?